vlkv/hackernoon_article_1/README.md

   is why, instead, we should on the guest side call `Malloc` to allocate additional byte array and copy all the data there.
 Then it would be safe to return to the host the address of that second array and it's length.
 But this is not the end of the story, we have two issues here:
-  - If we return a tuple of two integers from `ProcessRequest` then, after compilation to WASM the signature looks very weird.
-Obviously this is some kind of a mechanism which TinyGo/WASM uses to return tuples.
+  - If we return a tuple of two integers from `ProcessRequest` then, after compilation to Wasm the signature looks very weird.
+Obviously this is some kind of a mechanism which TinyGo/Wasm uses to return tuples.
 But I could not find out how to properly use that mechanism.
 So, instead of returning two int32 numbers, we return single int64 with 32 higher bits containing the address of the resulting byte array and 32 lower bits - containing the length of that array